 Here’s what you do…

-Ideally the Kindle Covers that go into your swipe file should have a good Amazon Best Seller Ranking and can be marketed well by self publishing course principles.
+Ideally, the Kindle Covers that go into your swipe file should have a good Amazon Best Seller Ranking and can be marketed well by self publishing course principles.
 If your book is attempting to rank for an Amazon keyword, include it in your book cover title or subtitle.
 Book marketing software like Publisher Rocket can help you craft your title and subtitles.

 How to Make Good Kindle Covers via Freelancers